true

 If you can establish that you play fantasy sports as a business, you can report your net profit as business income on Schedule C. The great advantage to this is that you can typically report your losses as well.
 If you have a net loss for the year, you can use that loss to reduce other taxable income from jobs you hold or other businesses you run.

-• You engage in fantasy sports regularly, and
+- engage in fantasy sports regularly

-• Treat it as a business activity with the intention of earning a profit
+- treat it as a business activity with the intention of earning a profit

 The IRS may consider an activity to be a business if it earns a profit at least three out of last five years.